iterorganization/IMAS-ParaView/docs/source/1d_profiles_mapper.rst

    A JOREK MHD IDS with the Psi GGD selected.

-2. Load a `1DProfilesReader`, and ensure you select the ``Grid Psi`` attribute.
+2. Load a profile using the `1DProfilesReader`, and ensure you select the ``Grid Psi`` attribute.
 You may also select any of the 1d profiles that you would like to map.
-These profiles will be send to the 1D Profiles Mapper filter.
+These profiles will taken as input for the the 1D Profiles Mapper filter.

 .. figure:: images/profiles_psi.png

-   A core profiles IDS loaded with the 1D Profiles Reader with the ``Grid Psi`` and Deuterium density profiles selected.
+   A ``core profiles`` IDS loaded with the 1D Profiles Reader.
+Here, the the ``Grid Psi`` and Deuterium density profiles are selected.

-3. Select the 1DProfilesReader within the pipeline browser.
+3. Select the 1DProfilesReader within the pipeline browser on the top-left.
-4. Go to Filters -> IMAS Tools and select the ``1D Profiles Mapper``
+4. Go to Filters -> IMAS Tools and select the ``1D Profiles Mapper``.
-5. You must now select which Paraview reader maps to which input port in the filter.
+5. A pop-up window will appear where you must select which Paraview reader maps to which input port in the filter.
 For the Psi grid, select the JOREK/GGD Reader.
 For the 1D Profile, select the 1D Profile Reader, and press Ok.
 6. Load the filter by pressing `Apply`.
-7. The filter will now show the 1D Profiles that you enabled in step 2 in the array selection window.
+7. The filter will now show the 1D Profiles that you enabled in step 2 in the array selection window of the 1DProfilesReader.
 Select which 1D profiles you want to map onto the 2D grid.
 And finally press `Apply`.
 8. You can now select the resampled profile in the coloring section.

 .. figure:: images/profiles1d_map.png